D4Enjoyer/poe-exchange-searchbar-clearer/README.md

 <img src="https://i.imgur.com/2T7zObF.gif" alt="Script Demo">

 ## How it Works
-This userscript clears the search bar on the Path of Exile Trade Exchange whenever an exchange item is clicked, but only if the search bar contains text.
-It utilizes JavaScript to manipulate the DOM and trigger an input event to clear the search bar.
+This userscript clears the search bar whenever an exchange item is clicked, but specifically when the search bar contains text.
+It leverages jQuery for DOM manipulation and to trigger an 'input' event, effectively clearing the search bar.

 ## Installation
 1. **Install a Userscript Manager**: Use a browser extension like Tampermonkey.